chukshon/React-mini-project-basic-review-app/README.md

 # React-project-basic-review-app.
-This is a basic review app that renders list of reviews.
+This is a basic review app that renders list of reviews, built with React, Html and CSS.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).